ycnkc/bloomy/README.md

 **Bloomy** is a cozy, web-based creative tool that allows users to design their own pixel art flower bouquets.
 Inspired by cottagecore aesthetics and retro digital art, this project aims to offer a relaxing and delightful way to create and share digital gifts.

-> **Status:** Work in Progress.
-> UI, asset set, and editor tools are still actively being developed.
+> UI, assets and features are being updated constantly.

 ---